kcudding/ecotheory.github.io/theorydata/datatheory.md

 ## Model of an engineering predator
-- if we assume that burrows benefit larvae survival rate by protecting then from drought, and make the same assumption for the predator crayfish we have
+- assume that burrows benefit larvae survival rate by protecting them from drought
+- make the same assumption for the predator crayfish
+- to obtain

 $$
 \begin{aligned}
 &\frac{dN}{dt}=N((a_0+a_1E)-(b_0)N-(c_0)P) \\
 &\frac{dP}{dt}=P((f_0+f_1E)-(g_0)P+(h_0)N) \\
-&\frac{dE}{dt}=-k(E)+mP,
+&\frac{dE}{dt}=-k(E)+mP
 \end{aligned}
 $$

 ## Model of an engineering predator

-If we further assume that burrows decay quickly in the absence of their owner, we find that, somewhat counterintuitively, the engineering predator can have a beneficial impact on its prey, and increase the equilibrium density if $a_1m>c_0k$
+- further assume that burrows decay quickly in the absence of their owner
+- find that the engineering predator can have a beneficial impact on its prey,
+- increase the equilibrium density if $a_1m>c_0k$

 <img src="eepredtime.png" width="60%" style="display: block; margin: auto;" />

 ## Test the model of an engineering predator

+- test in model system (burrowing nematodes and <span style="font-style: italic">E.coli</span>)
-In the lab (burrowing nematodes and E.coli), we do find a positive impact of predators on prey under stressful environmental conditions on the surface of the agar (and neutral impacts under benign conditions)
+- find a positive impact of predators on prey under stressful environmental conditions on the surface of the agar
+- and neutral impacts under benign conditions

 <img src="laura.jpg" width="50%" style="display: block; margin: auto;" />
 <font size="2"><div align="center">[Bell and Cuddington 2019](https://doi.org/10.1002/ece3.5324)</font>

+## Lessons for using models in the engineering predator project

+1. one of the real benefits of using mechanistic models is that they can make predictions you may not expect
+2. relying on outcome classifications to both understand and design models precludes understanding all the outcomes of mechanism

 ## Suggestion 2: We need to understand and make better use of mechanistic model predictions
-- we have had a history of relying on the asymptotic predictions of mechanistic models in tests and predictions (Cuddington 2001)
+- we have had a history of relying on the asymptotic predictions of mechanistic models in tests and predictions ([Cuddington 2001](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.1065.7465&rep=rep1&type=pdf))
-- transient behaviour is common and important (Hastings et al, 2018, Francis et al. 2021)
+- transient behaviour is common and important ( [Hastings et al. 2018](https://pubmed.ncbi.nlm.nih.gov/30190378/), [Francis et al. 2021](https://doi.org/10.1038/s41559-020-01365-0))
-- interactions of model behaviour with time-varying parameters and stochasticity also common and important (Hastings et al. 2022, Laubmeier et al. 2021)
+- interactions of model behaviour with time-varying parameters and stochasticity is also common and important ([Hastings et al. 2022](https://doi.org/10.1098/rsif.2021.0257), [Laubmeier et al. 2021](https://doi.org/10.1016/j.tree.2020.08.006))

 # case study: regime shifts in the Bay of Quinte